- Conditions We Treat

 After all of the tests have been completed and your test results are known, it should be possible to tell you what stage cancer you have.
 Staging is a measurement of how far the cancer has spread.
 The higher the stage, the further the cancer has spread.
 The staging for cervical cancer is as follows:

-At CCL, patients with cervical cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with cervical cancer are treated by an experienced multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
-Depending on the stage of the cancer, there are a wide range of treatment options available.
+Depending on the stage of the cancer, there is a wide range of treatment options available.

-If the screening results indicate that the patient does have cervical cancer, surgery is often one of the first treatments.
-There are three main types of surgery for cervical cancer.
-They are:
+If the screening results indicate that the patient has cervical cancer, surgery is often one of the first treatments.

 Following surgery, most patients undergo additional treatments to lower the chances of further spread and reoccurrence of cervical cancer.
 These include: